Brooke Nevils, Matt Lauer’s Accuser, Spotted Kissing Fiancé Luke Thompson In New York City

 The photos with her fiance come just as Nevils issued a statement in which she slammed Lauer’s account of their relationship.
 While Nevils has alleged that Lauer raped her in a Sochi hotel room in 2014, the fired Today show host says the two had a consensual sexual relationship.

-In his 1,400 word retort to Nevils’ account of their affair in Catch and Kill, Lauer accused the former NBC staffer of lying about the circumstances surrounding their relationship.
+In his 1,400-word retort to Nevils’ account of their affair in Catch and Kill, Lauer accused the former NBC staffer of lying about the circumstances surrounding their relationship.
 Lauer also alleged that Nevils went out of her way to try to rekindle their affair after he broke things off.

 Matt Lauer was fired by NBC in 2017 after Nevils reported his behavior to human resources.